-It’s one of those areas in Athens that you may easily bypass as a visitor, as it is usually overshadowed by more famous nearby neighborhoods, like Plaka.
-However, it encapsulates the real-deal of what Athens has to offer.
+This is one of the Athens neighborhoods that you can easily forget to visit as a visitor, as it is usually overshadowed by the most famous neighborhoods, such as Plaka.
+However, he sums up the reality of what Athens has to offer.

-It has been suggested by top-tier publications such as the New York Times and the Vogue as an astonishing retro-style area to wander in, for a good many reasons.
+Leading publications, such as the New York Times and Vogue, have suggested it as an amazing, retro-style area that's great for strolling for many reasons.

 First of all, let’s talk about food!
 Koukaki boasts some of the most innovative and creative new arrivals in the culinary scene of Athens.
 Visit Seven Cactus and its cozy garden for a Greek brunch with a twist.
 Alternatively, Riza Riza offers delicious oreo-cookie pancakes and, later in the night, delicious cocktails.